Stefano Kaoze: Political role

-Later life and influence
+Later life

 Kaoze fell seriously ill in 1950 and was sent to Albertville (modern-day Kalemie) for treatment.
 By the following year it was apparent that he would likely not recover and he was admitted to the city's European hospital.
 He died at the hospital on Easter Sunday 25 March 1951.
-A requiem mass was held for him at a church in the city.
+A requiem Mass was held for him at a church in the city.

+Legacy

 Kaoze has been described as the "first Congolese intellectual".
 "The Psychology of the Bantu" was an influence on the more famous Bantu Philosophy (La Philosophie bantoue) by the Belgian missionary Placide Tempels first published in 1945.